RubixML/ML/README.md

 ##### Clustering

 ##### Parameters:
-This Report does not have any parameters.
+This report does not have any parameters.

 ##### Example:
 ```php